-The data storage capabilities of a cloud environment will streamline mobile access to data processing, giving developers more freedom to reimagine the end user interface and the ability to design products without the limitations of on-prem endpoint applications.
+The data storage capabilities of a cloud environment streamlines mobile access to data processing, giving developers more freedom to reimagine the end-user interface and the ability to design products without the limitations of on-prem endpoint applications.

 Organizations are looking at their legacy applications to identify which ones can be segmented into microservices and web-based services, so that they can move more workloads to a cloud environment.
-These microservices and web-based services send smaller individual requests through web servers and API channels than traditional on-prem legacy applications, creating processing efficiencies.
+These microservices and web-based services send smaller individual requests through web servers and API channels in comparison to traditional on-prem legacy applications.
+Smaller requests means greater processing efficiencies.

-Microservices also enhance one’s ability to update systems and install upgrades during a regular business day without impacting the entire application stack.
-The segmented approach to processing means an entire application doesn’t need to be updated, just the microservices.
-This results in minimized downtime and less opportunity for error.
-The microservices run in a serverless environment with no need for dedicated hardware and databases.
-There is no limit to RAM and data storage, so cloud environments can manage peak workloads by auto scaling the processing power as required.
+Microservices also enhance the ability to update systems and install upgrades during a regular business day without impacting the entire application stack.
+This segmented approach to processing means an entire application doesn’t need to be updated, just the microservices.
+The result is minimized downtime and less opportunity for error.

 Public clouds are meant to provide access en masse.
 They are designed to be standardized and operate at scale with limited ability to be customized.
 They eliminate the need for server infrastructure and the maintenance of systems is fully managed.
 These solutions are often associated with a monthly fee.
 A tangible example that most people are familiar with would be Microsoft’s Office 365 solution.